Defective Machinery & Workplace Equipment Cause Injuries

 Joe Lyon is a highly-rated Cincinnati, Ohio product liability lawyer representing plaintiffs nationwide in a wide variety of product liability and workplace injury cases.

 Injuries involving heavy equipment and machines can be severe and even fatal.
 An injury may occur due to negligence of management or due to defective machinery.
-There are hundreds of machine types used in Ohio workplaces, including heavy equipment used in construction, agriculture, fracking and manufacturing.
+There are hundreds of machine types used in Ohio workplaces, including heavy equipment used in road construction, agriculture, fracking and manufacturing.
 Some of the more common machines involved in injuries include:

 Product Liability Claims: If machinery or equipment is inherently defective by design and injures an employee, an investigation will be necessary.
 A claim can be filed against the manufacturer of the equipment.
 If the machinery is defective through use, and an employer did not maintain or replace it, then there may be claims against the employer for endangering employees.
 Experts will be needed to analyze the injury circumstances and the machines to determine the best course of legal action.